 Location: Olare Motorogi Conservancy, bordering the Masai Mara.
 Olare Orok airtstrip is just a quarter of an hours drive away.

-Activities: 2 game drives a day, visits to local Maasai villages, escorted nature walks from camp are all offered here.
+Activities: Two game drives a day, visits to local Maasai villages, escorted nature walks from camp are all offered here.
 Fly camping is also possible, usually combined with a walking safari.
 Hot air balloon rides can be arranged at additional cost.
 During term time it is possible to visit the local school.
 The day is structured to guests own requirements.

 Dining: Meals are usually eaten outside weather permitting, but there is a dining tent for cover if needed.
 All meals and drinks are included.